On Embeddings for Numerical Features in Tabular Deep Learning: Embeddings for numerical features

-\textbf{A note on attention-based models.} While the described \PLE-representations can be passed to MLP-like models as-is as described in \autoref{eq:mlp-embeddings-usage}, attention-based models are inherently invariant to the order of input embeddings, so one additional step is required to add the information about feature indices to the obtained encodings.
+\textbf{A note on attention-based models.} While the described \PLE-representations can be passed to MLP-like models as is, attention-based models are inherently invariant to the order of input embeddings, so one additional step is required to add the information about feature indices to the obtained encodings.
 Technically, we observe that it is enough to place one linear layer after \PLE (without sharing weights between features).
 Conceptually, however, this solution has a clear semantic interpretation.
-Namely, it is equivalent to allocating one trainable embedding $v_t \in \R^d$ for each bin $B_t$ and obtaining the final feature embedding by aggregating the embeddings of its bins with $e_t$ as weights, plus bias $v_0$, as expressed in \autoref{eq:ple-for-transformer}.
+Namely, it is equivalent to allocating one trainable embedding $v_t \in \R^d$ for each bin $B_t$ and obtaining the final feature embedding by aggregating the embeddings of its bins with $e_t$ as weights, plus bias $v_0$.
+Formally: $f_i\left(x\right) = v_0 + \sum_{t = 1}^T e_t \cdot v_t = \Linear \left(\PLE \left(x\right)\right)$.

 In the following two sections, we describe two simple algorithms for building bins suitable for \PLE.
 Namely, we rely on the classic binning algorithms \citep{discretization-review} and one of the two algorithms is unsupervised, while another one utilizes labels for constructing bins.